Aerostructures Market

 -

-In June 2023, Lockheed Martin launched advanced wind tunnel testing facilities equipped with real-time data analysis for hypersonic vehicle prototypes.
+In June 2023, Lockheed Martin launched advanced wind tunnel testing facilities equipped with real-time data analysis capabilities to accelerate hypersonic vehicle prototype development and enhance aerodynamic precision.

 -